 Sago palms are actually not palm trees but an ancient plant form called a Cycad.
-These plants have been around since the time of the dinosaurs and are hardy, tenacious specimens.
-But even the mighty may be laid low by tiny little pests.
+These plants have been around since the time of the dinosaurs and are hardy, tenacious specimens, but even the mighty may be laid low by tiny little pests.
 In this case, if a sago palm has white dots, you need to be ready for battle.
 White spots on sago palms are likely an introduced form of scale insect, which has become almost an epidemic in warm regions of the country where sagos naturally grow.
 To prevent the death of the cycad, you need to know how to get rid of white scale on sagos.

 White Spots on Sago Palms

+Cycad aulacaspis is only tempted by plants in the cycad family.
+Once you see it, you have an infestation that is very difficult to get rid of since it is likely on neighboring sagos and can be blown onto plants with each gust of wind.
+The appearance of white fuzzy stems, leaves, and trunks signals a huge problem.
+Scale is a tiny sucking insect and, in high populations, the bugs can sap the plant of much of its life-giving fluid and kill it.
 The insects have a protective waxy armor, which is white to yellow.
 They are so tiny that finding the problem before the plant is overrun is almost impossible.
 Once the population has bloomed, all parts of your plant can be infected and the pest's presence is obvious.

 How to Get Rid of White Scale on Sagos